Introduction (Confide EP): Background

 This is the last album featuring founding vocalist, Josh Plesh and is also the only album to include drummer John Paul Penton who as well left the band after this release.

-Confide went on to recruit former members, lead vocalist, Ross Kenyon and drummer/singer Joel Piper by the recording for their follow-up release, Shout the Truth which features a metalcore sound rather than the deathcore style the band initially performed on their first two releases.
+Confide went on to recruit former members, lead vocalist, Ross Kenyon and drummer Arin Ilejay by the recording for their follow-up release, Shout the Truth which features a metalcore sound rather than the deathcore style the band initially performed on their first two releases.